serverpod/serverpod_docs/docs/index.md

 If everything is correctly configured, the help for the `serverpod` command is now displayed.

 ## Serverpod Insights
 Serverpod Insights is a companion app bundled with Serverpod.
 It allows you to access your server's logs and health metrics.
-Insights is currently in beta and available for Mac and Windows, but we will be adding support for Linux in the future.
+Insights is available for Mac and Windows, but we will be adding support for Linux in the future.

 ![Serverpod Insights](https://serverpod.dev/assets/img/serverpod-screenshot.webp)

 :::info

 Download the latest version here: __[Serverpod Insights](insights)__.
-It is compatible with Serverpod version 1.0.x.
+It is compatible with Serverpod version 1.2.x.
 Always use the same version of Serverpod Insights as for the framework itself.

 :::